ojudz08/Automation_Projects/1_pdfs/README.md

 Multiple projects converting pdf or parsing table from a specific sections or tables.
 Then convert it into an excel output.

-Project 1: Parsing pdf
+Project 1: Parsing GSAM Market Monitor pdf
 Parse Weekly Market Recap section of GSAM Market Monitor and save output as xlsx into separate sheet.

-Project 2: Merging pdf
+Project 2: Merge pdf reports
+Merge multiple pdf into one pdf

+Project 3: Parse sample Stock Level pdf
 Merge multiple pdf into one pdf

 <p align="right">(<a href="#top">back to top</a>)</p>